aruba/central-python-workflows/open-ssid-overlay/README.md

 ## Workflow Steps

 This workflow automates the configuration of an Open SSID in HPE Aruba Networking Central, including site creation, role and policy assignment, and device management.
 Ensure that all configuration files are properly set up before running the script.

+> [!NOTE]
+> **Please make sure the device is provisioned to New Central before assigning it to a site.**
+>
+> The script currently supports assigning devices managed by both Classic and New Central, but only devices in New Central can inherit site-level configurations.
+Since the goal of the script is to apply these inherited profiles, devices should be in New Central before site assignment.

 1. #### **Create a Site** <span style="font-weight: normal"> - The script creates a site in HPE Aruba Networking Central using the details provided in the `site_details` section of the configuration file.</span>
 2. #### **Get Site ID** <span style="font-weight: normal"> - The script retrieves the site ID for the newly created site.</span>